jacobmarks/zero-shot-prediction-plugin/README.md

 ### Updates

-- **2024-03-05**: Added support for YOLO-World for object detection!
+- **2024-03-06**: Added support for YOLO-World for object detection and instance segmentation!
 - **2024-01-10**: Removing LAION CLIP models.
 - **2024-01-05**: Added support for EVA-CLIP, SigLIP, and DFN CLIP for image classification!
 - **2023-11-28**: Version 1.1.1 supports OpenCLIP for image classification!